CorrelAidxNL/CorrelAidxNL.github.io/README.md

 The basic recipe for making a change is as follows.
 1. Create a new branch on this repo and checkout this new branch locally.
 2. Make the desired changes and test locally, i.e. build and deploy on _localhost_.
+The cmd line command for this is "bundle exec jekyll serve --config _config.yml,_config_dev.yml".
-3. Push the changes to this repo and merge to master branch.
+3. Push the changes to origin and merge to master branch.
 4. Check that your changes are visible in the live website.

 Details about how to add certain standard content should be added here.